Becoming who I choose to be

 I don’t believe we “find ourselves,” or that we enhance our lives by searching for some form of “true me” or “authentic self.”
 I don’t believe we find ourselves because I don’t believe that “selves" are things that are found.
 Of course, I’m very aware that popular culture suggests otherwise!

-While therapy is a journey, I do not believe it is a journey of understanding “who am I” or “What’s wrong with me” or of “being fixed,”; rather, it is a journey of recognizing and understanding who we want to be, and moving to become that person.
-Together, we can find the way.
+While therapy is a journey, I do not believe it is a journey of understanding “who am I” or “What’s wrong with me” or of “being fixed.”
+Rather, it is a journey of recognizing and understanding who we want to be, and moving to become that person.
+Healing happens while doing; healing happens as we become the person we envision ourselves as being.

 Behavioral Health

-Behavioral health diagnoses (anxiety, depression, bipolar disorder, PTSD, addiction/substance use disorders, and the many others) are, at best, partial or slipshod descriptions of our experience, but the emotional and spiritual pain they aim to describe are as real as anything we encounter in our lives.
+Behavioral health diagnoses (anxiety, depression, bipolar disorder, PTSD, autism spectrum, ADHD, addiction/substance use disorders, and the many others) are, at best, partial or slipshod descriptions of our experience, but the social and emotional pain they aim to describe are as real as anything we encounter in our lives.

-Emotional pain and behavioral disability can sharply limit our potential: they can become stark barriers standing between us and who we are capable of being.
-Understanding psychiatric diagnoses as barriers (and not as permanent markers) helps shift the question from “What’s wrong with me?” to “How do I move forward in my life?” or “How can I do things differently and more effectively?”
+Emotional pain and behavioral disability limit our potential.
+That said, understanding psychiatric diagnoses as barriers (and not as permanent markers) helps shift the question from “What’s wrong with me?” to “How do I move forward in my life?” or “How can I do things differently and more effectively?”

 Questions like “what’s wrong with me?” do not offer any pathway forward - they are laden with blame and with a focus on disease and deficit, and thus are rarely helpful.
-Alternatively, questions like “How do I do things more effectively,” or “How do I move forward,” invite new ways of engaging with ourselves and with others.
+Alternatively, questions like “How do I do things more effectively,” or “How do I move forward in my life” invite new ways of engaging with ourselves and with others.

 Like magic